appbaseio/Docs/src/ElasticSearch.md

 --------|---------|----
 Combining similar objects | Namespace | Type
 JSON Data Containers | Vertex | Document
-JSON Data Property | Property | Field
+JSON Object's Property | Property | Field

 In a nutshell, All the _vertices_ of Appbase are stored as _documents_ inside ES, where the _namespace_ of the vertex becomes its _type_. _Properties_ of the vertex can be accessed and filtered as _fields_ inside ES.